Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-• Spread: NBC Sports Bet is leaning towards a play ATS on the Atlanta Braves at +1.5.
+• Moneyline: NBC Sports Bet is recommending a play on the New York Yankees on the Moneyline.

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC